-Tasha Brown enters her third season as an assistant for the University of Cincinnati women's basketball program in 2013-14.
+Tasha Brown enters her fourth season as an assistant for the University of Cincinnati women's basketball program in 2015-16.

 Brown came to UC from Western Michigan University where during four seasons as the head coach she produced an All-Mid-American Conference selection and Academic All-MAC honoree each year.

 Prior to Western Michigan, Brown served as an assistant at Wisconsin from 2005-08, where she helped develop perimeter players and assisted with recruiting.

 During the 2006-07 season, Brown helped the Badgers set a program record with 23 wins (23-13), as Wisconsin made its first post-season appearance since 2002.
 The Badgers posted a 4-1 record and finished as runners-up in the WNIT.

 Prior to her appointment at Wisconsin, Brown was an assistant coach at UC-Santa Barbara from 2001-2005, where she served as the recruiting coordinator, defensive coach, and helped coordinate the offense in her final season.
 She also served as the team's community outreach coordinator and was in charge of guard development.

 Coming off an NCAA Sweet 16 appearance in 2004, the Gauchos finished the 2004-05 campaign with a 21-9 record, and made the NCAA Tournament for the ninth consecutive year.

 Prior to her job at Santa Barbara, she was the second assistant at Bradley University in Peoria, Ill., where she aided in the Braves' recruiting efforts.
 She also spent two seasons at the University of Dayton, helping the Flyers record their first winning campaign in six years and advance to the 2000 postseason WNIT.
 Brown began her coaching career as an assistant at St. Ambrose in 1997.